broskees/network-media-library/readme.md

 Network Media Library is a plugin for WordPress Multisite which provides a central media library that's shared across all sites on the Multisite network.

+## A note about this fork
+I made this because it seems the original repo is no longer maintained as far as I can tell.
+I basically just implemented a few bugfixes that were not getting merged into the main repository.
+Feel free to use this fork in your projects.

 ## Description

 This small plugin transparently shares media from one central media library site to all the other sites on the network.
 All media that's uploaded gets transparently directed to the central media site, and subsequently made available network-wide.
 Nothing is copied, cloned, synchronised, or mirrored, so for each file that's uploaded there's only one attachment and one copy of the file.